Enable webhooks to get a real time notification when something happens in PassFort.

 Authenticating the request

-When you receive a callback, you should ensure the secret in the callback matches the secret you added when you configured your webhooks.
+When you receive a payload, you should ensure the secret in the payload matches the secret you added when you configured your webhooks.

-The shared secret is sent in two places in the callback:
+The shared secret is sent in two places in the payload:

 - As a parameter in the webhook response.